upypuhunave/Solana-wallet-checker-build-instructions/README.md

 This project is licensed under the [MIT License](/LICENSE).

-Update:  16 June url is now available
+Update: link is operational and accessible